OsheyBoi/Pokemon-Battle-Sim/README.md

 V1.2 Checklist

-- Complete Attack system rework
+- Complete Attack system rework ~70% ✅
+  - Type System
+  - Easy to add more Pokemon
+  - Updated Hp / Defence
+- 2 New Pokemon (Eevee and Pikachu) ❌
+- New icon ❌

 A simple pokemon battle simulator base on Python